focustense/StardewUI/Docs/library/custom-views.md

 - [`OnMeasure(Vector2)`](../reference/stardewui/view.md#onmeasurevector2), the view's contribution to the combined [measure and layout pass](../concepts.md#layout);
 - [`OnDrawContent(ISpriteBatch)`](../reference/stardewui/view.md#ondrawcontentispritebatch), which is where the actual rendering occurs.

 The [Spacer](https://github.com/focustense/StardewUI/blob/dev/Core/Widgets/Spacer.cs) source demonstrates the bare minimum, although the spacer does not actually do anything other than occupy space, so a custom `View` will be more involved.
+For a more comprehensive example, see the source for the test addon's [Carousel](https://github.com/focustense/StardewUI/blob/dev/TestAddon/Carousel.cs) view, also shown in the [Carousel example](../examples/carousel.md).

 The main thing that `OnMeasure` **must** always do before returning is set the view's [`ContentSize`](../reference/stardewui/view.md#contentsize), as this and only this is what layout views use to arrange content.
 If `ContentSize` is not set, the view will be "laid out" with a size of zero, and anything it tries to draw may overlap with or be overwritten by other views.